mustafaiman/Distributed-HashMap-Sample/README.md

 After starting an instance you can learn its ip address and public port by typing *getip*.
 Then you can use this information to join other instances to the cluster.

-*connect <ip> <port>* connects the instance to specified cluster.
+*connect -ip- -port-* connects the instance to specified cluster.
 After this point, the changes you make to the hashtable on one instance is reflected on the others.
 ##Issues
 An instance which joins a cluster after some time cannot retrieve the entries which were created before it joined the cluster.